-Some common viral infections are caused by herpesviruses.
-Eight different herpesviruses infect people:
+Some common viral infections are caused by a group of viruses called herpesviruses.
+Eight different types of herpesviruses infect people:

 Epstein-Barr virus (herpesvirus type 4) causes infectious mononucleosis Infectious Mononucleosis Epstein-Barr virus causes a number of diseases, including infectious mononucleosis.
 The virus is spread through kissing.
 Symptoms vary, but the most common are extreme fatigue, fever, sore throat... read more and may be involved in certain cancers (such as nasopharyngeal cancer Nasopharyngeal Cancer Nasopharyngeal cancers are cancers originating at the back of the nasal passage, from above the soft palate to the upper part of the throat.
 People often develop lumps in their neck or may have... read more , Burkitt lymphoma Burkitt Lymphoma Burkitt lymphoma is a very fast-growing non-Hodgkin lymphoma, a cancer of white blood cells that originates from B cells (B lymphocytes).
 Lymphomas (see also Overview of Lymphoma) are cancers... read more , and Hodgkin lymphoma Hodgkin Lymphoma Hodgkin lymphoma is a cancer of a type of white blood cell called lymphocytes and is distinguished from other lymphomas by the presence of a particular kind of cancer cell called a Reed-Sternberg... read more ).